omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 ==== "wizard"

 TODO show how to write templates that are suitable for more than one wizard.

+=== Predefined variables

+The following variables are predefined:

+General:

+date::  current date in yyyy-mm-dd format year::  year in yyyy format author::  user name ("user.name" Java system property) licenseCode::  license identifier for the @license NED property licenseText::  copyright notice for the given license bannerComment::  banner comment for source files; includes license text

+Template information:

+templateName::  name of the template templateDescription::  template description templateCategory::  template category templateURL:: for built-in and other URL-based templates: the URL the template was loaded from

+The following variables are only defined if the template was loaded from the workspace (i.e. a project's templates/ subdirectory):

+templateFolderName::  name of the folder (without path) in which the template files are templateFolderPath::  full workspace path of the folder in which the template files are templateProject::  name of the project that defines the template

+File names:

+targetFolder:: the project or folder path in which the project will generate files.
+   For project wizards, this holds the name of the project being created; for file wizards, it holds the name of the folder in which the file will be created;
+   for simulation wizard, it holds the name of the project where the folder will be created.
+XXX revise!!!

+The New OMNeT++ Project wizard also defines the following variables:

+rawProjectName:: the project name, "as is" projectName::  sanitized project name with first letter capitalized projectname::  sanitized project name in all lowercase PROJECTNAME::  sanitized project name in all uppercase

+sanitization means making the name suitable as a NED or C/C++ identifier (spaces, punctuation and other unfit chars replaced with underscore, etc.)

+Other variables may come from custom template pages, see later.

+TODO other variables!!!!

 === Using Custom Widget Classes